-All components of the EAL 3 package including the class ASE as defined in the CC (see also part C of this report)
+• All components of the EAL 3 package including the class ASE as defined in the CC (see also part C of this report)

-As the evaluation work performed for this certification procedure was carried out as a reevaluation based on the certificate BSI-DSZ-CC-0672-2010, re-use of specific evaluation tasks was possible.
+As the evaluation work performed for this certification procedure was carried out as a re-evaluation based on the certificate BSI-DSZ-CC-0794-2011, re-use of specific evaluation tasks was possible.
+The document [18] defined the focus of the re-evaluation.
+The focus was on certificate handling, a new internal library, the delivery and update procedure and also covered the respective vulnarability analysis and testing plus a sitevisit.